ehauille/ehauille/README.md

-# 👋 Hi, My name is Elias, I'm from Argentina and I'm an IT Analyst.
+# 👋 Hi, I'm Elias

+ 💻 I'm going to be a computer engineer someday.
+ 💪🏼 I'm currently studying to be one

- 💻 My actual skills and tools =>
+ My actual skills and tools =>
   - Zabbix + Grafana
   - Huawei
   - Citrix